 Serve immediately or allow to cool completely and store in an airtight container for up to 3 days.

-- Can I reduce the sugar?
 Yes, you can.
-However, because cranberries and lemon are both tart, the sugar helps to balance the flavours.
+However, because both cranberries and lemon are tart, the sugar helps to balance the flavours.
 If that doesn’t bother you, go ahead and reduce it.

 Best ever apple streusel muffins